poroping/terraform-provider-fortios/docs/resources/router_bgp.md

 The `conditional_advertise` block contains:

 * `advertise_routemap` - Name of advertising route map.
 This attribute must reference one of the following datasources: `router.route-map.name` .
-* `condition_routemap` - Name of condition route map.
-This attribute must reference one of the following datasources: `router.route-map.name` .
 * `condition_type` - Type of condition.
 Valid values: `exist` `non-exist` .
+* `condition_routemap` - List of conditional route maps.
+The structure of `condition_routemap` block is documented below.

+The `condition_routemap` block contains:

+* `name` - route map This attribute must reference one of the following datasources: `router.route-map.name` .
 * `conditional_advertise6` - IPv6 conditional advertisement.
 The structure of `conditional_advertise6` block is documented below.

 The `conditional_advertise6` block contains:

 * `advertise_routemap` - Name of advertising route map.
 This attribute must reference one of the following datasources: `router.route-map.name` .
-* `condition_routemap` - Name of condition route map.
-This attribute must reference one of the following datasources: `router.route-map.name` .
 * `condition_type` - Type of condition.
 Valid values: `exist` `non-exist` .
+* `condition_routemap` - List of conditional route maps.
+The structure of `condition_routemap` block is documented below.

+The `condition_routemap` block contains:

+* `name` - route map This attribute must reference one of the following datasources: `router.route-map.name` .
 * `neighbor_group` - BGP neighbor group table.
 The structure of `neighbor_group` block is documented below.

 The `neighbor_group` block contains: